 Salesforce is a tried and tested customer relationship management service that provides its users with a myriad of ways to record, manage, and use customer data for marketing purposes.
 It is a powerful tool that allows businesses of all sizes to create powerful marketing strategies within the platform itself.

-Integrating Zoom and Salesforce allows you to have your webinar data in one central location.
+Integrating Zoom Webinars and Salesforce allows you to have your webinar data in one central location.
 This makes it easy to effectively analyze the data, giving you deeper insights into your audience.

+What webinars have they attended?
+What kind of webinars are they interested in?
 This information gives you a holistic view of your audience allowing you to plan webinars that will appeal to your constituents and increase the number of repeat attendees.